How to Get Hardware and System Information in Python

 Extracting and Fetching all system and hardware information such as os details, CPU and GPU information, disk and network usage in Python using platform, psutil and gputil libraries.

-As a Python developer, it is handy to use third-party libraries that do the job you actually want, instead of reinventing the wheel each time.
-In this tutorial, you will be familiar with psutil which is a cross-platform library for process and system monitoring in Python, as well as the built-in platform module to extract your system and hardware information in Python.
+As a Python developer, it is handy to use third-party libraries that do the job you actually want instead of reinventing the wheel each time.
+In this tutorial, you will be familiar with the psutil module which is a cross-platform library for process and system monitoring in Python, as well as the built-in platform module to extract your system and hardware information in Python.

-In the end, I'll show you how you can print GPU information (if you have one, of course) as well.
+In the end, I'll show you how to extract GPU information (if you have one, of course) in Python using GPUtil.

 There are quite popular tools to extract system and hardware information in Linux, such as lshw, uname and hostnamectl.
 However, we'll be using the psutil library in Python so it can run on all operating systems and get almost identical results.

-Here is the table of content of this tutorial:
+Here is the table of contents of this tutorial:

 1. System Information